Is she a Real cougar?

 Just because a woman is over 40 and wants to date younger guys (which, I guess, technically puts her in cougar territory) doesn’t necessarily mean she has all those awesome qualities that would make her a real Cougar with a capital C.

 Be warned: she may just be a woman over 40, case-closed.

 This is an awkward post to write.
 I truly don’t mean it as an attack on anyone’s character.
 It’s written only as a gentle heads-up for the sake of any inexperienced young guys out there who are looking to get into the cougar game.

-(Don’t get me wrong, many people of all ages and both genders suffer from the same problem(s), so it isn’t necessarily a faux cougar issue.
-But, this being a Cougar blog, I’m speaking directly apropos guys whose perspective on older women might get skewed by a negative—or un-Cougarly—experience.)
+Don’t get me wrong, many people of all ages and both genders suffer from the same problem(s), so it isn’t necessarily a fake cougar issue.
+But I’m speaking directly apropos guys whose perspective on older women might get skewed by a negative—or un-Cougarly—experience.

-Otherwise, they should remain on a regular dating site, or a site geared towards “mature singles”.
-No woman should identify herself as a Cougar simply because she’s past The Big Four Oh.
+Otherwise, they should remain on a regular dating site or a one geared towards “mature singles”.
+No woman should identify herself as a cougar simply because she’s past 40.

 Guys: What defines a cougar for you?